 Piles from one level to the next, piles for charity and piles for the trash and piles for “I have no idea where this goes, so I’m just gonna throw it in the garage for now and hope my husband doesn’t see.”

 I tell people I am a minimalist, that I purge all the time, that you could open any cupboard or closet or drawer in my house and see that it’s organized.

 That once my anxiety is already up there, one of the only ways to make it go away is to clean.

 Related post: Hypochondria, Anxiety, And Grief: What Comes After Loss

 Over a decade ago, when my father-in-law died, I couldn’t believe how many things my husband wanted to bring into our house.

-This summer my mother-in-law died and I was the same way.
-I wanted 2 embroidered cloths and a coffee mug of hers.
+This summer my mother-in-law died, and I was the same way.
+I wanted two embroidered cloths and a coffee mug of hers.

-Everything was in a temporary upheaval and for a short time, I couldn’t find my twins’ memory box.
+Everything was in a temporary upheaval, and for a short time, I couldn’t find my twins’ memory box.

 The panic overtook me so quickly, and I felt like my breath was being squeezed out of me.

-In that one tiny box is everything that ever touched my babies.
-Their hospital bracelets, their baptismal gowns, a tiny diaper that my son wore.
+In that one tiny box is everything that ever touched my babies — their hospital bracelets, their baptismal gowns, a little diaper that my son wore.

 Related Post: She Was Here

-It was then that I think I really understood why my husband had wanted to keep so many of his parents’ things.
+It was then that I think I understood why my husband had wanted to keep so many of his parents’ things.

 The way seeing something could flash a memory into your mind.

-For the first time in almost ten years, I took their little urns out of their wooden box and I put them up on the fireplace mantle.
+For the first time in almost ten years, I took their little urns out of their wooden box, and I put them up on the fireplace mantle.

 I continuously realize things I shouldn’t have judged, understanding that my thoughts and words probably hurt people, and remembering to give grace to those who need it.

 How do you all feel about stuff?
 Does it trip your anxiety, like me?

 Photo by Onur Bahçıvancılar on Unsplash